TriniRedMan/Outlook-Desktop-AutoReply/README.md

 In addition, note that it is an Exchange account feature.
 To get similar functionality for POP3 and IMAP accounts see this guide instead."

 I needed AutoReply multiple times from the same address.

+While the code complies to Python, two major updates are to be added.

+1) To set it to run for 15 minutes or give a user input to select how often they want it to run.
+2) Once that is completed, to freeze the code as an exectuible.